 How do I leave a Bequest?

-Detailed information on leaving a Bequest to Newington College is available by downloading our Wills and Bequest Booklet.
+Detailed information on leaving a Bequest to Newington College Foundation is available by downloading our Wills and Bequest Booklet.

-Should you decide to leave a Bequest to the College, James Jordan (ON 1981) of Jordan Djundja Lawyers is offering to update your Will for free.
+Should you decide to leave a Bequest to the Foundation, James Jordan (ON 1981) of Jordan Djundja Lawyers is offering to update your Will for free.
 If you would like to take up this offer, James can be contacted here.

 On 18 May 2010, the Newington College Foundation with the support of the College Council and the Headmaster, launched the Founders Society.
 The picture of Newington’s founder, Rev John Manton was chosen as the symbol for the Society.